houjunlin/Awesome-Medical-Vision-Language-Learning/README.md

 **2022**

-- Making the Most of Text Semantics to Improve Biomedical Vision–Language Processing.
+- [BioViL] Making the Most of Text Semantics to Improve Biomedical Vision–Language Processing.
 ECCV 2022. [[paper](https://arxiv.org/pdf/2204.09817.pdf)]

 **2021**

-- Does CLIP Benefit Visual Question Answering in the Medical Domain as Much as it Does in the General Domain. arxiv 2021. [[paper](https://arxiv.org/pdf/2112.13906.pdf)]
+- [PubMedCLIP] Does CLIP Benefit Visual Question Answering in the Medical Domain as Much as it Does in the General Domain. arxiv 2021. [[paper](https://arxiv.org/pdf/2112.13906.pdf)]

 ### Prompt